Kathalow Warehouse Treasures: What to Know Before You Go

-Kathalow Warehouse Treasures, in Bethel, CT, is essentially an overstock warehouse.
+Kathalow Warehouse Treasures, which is in Bethel, CT, is essentially a Target and Amazon overstock warehouse.
 They purchase pallets of unsold goods or returned items from retailers like Target or Wayfair, and then re-sell the items in their warehouse.
 The warehouse is open to the public, like a regular retail store, so you can just walk in anytime they’re open.

 What you’ll find at Kathalow Warehouse depends on when you go.
 The store gets new shipments almost constantly, but the retailers and type of product varies, so it’s very “luck of the draw.”